 - Boy Meets Girl: Realistically and amusingly subverted; Mike meets several possible love interests early in the movie, but manages to screw things up with each of them thanks to his mopey state of mind and lack of dating experience.

-- Break Up to Make Up: Mike gets over his ex-girlfriend just in time to turn her down when she asks him if he wants to get back together.
+- Break Up to Make Up: Mike gets over his ex-girlfriend just in time to effectively reject her when it seems she might he want to get back together.

 - The Casino: In one of the movie's first scenes.